Three Days in Brussels

 Also, there were aspects of Belgian life that surprised us, but we wouldn't have noticed if we hadn't been living in Italy.
 One, the hours; we would leave the apartment at 9 or so, and be consistently confused...where were all the people?
 We finally realized that Belgian hours must be vastly different than Italian hours.
 Italians are up at the crack of dawn or before, perhaps to get work done before the heat of the day sets in.
 Then, in Italy, the streets clear around 1:30 for pausa.
 In Brussels, there is no discernible pausa.
 It seems like people began their day a little later, perhaps to delay going out in the wet (to me, it always comes back to sunshine), and then there was a bustle straight through the day.
 And dinnertime!
 Restaurants were full at 6:00!
 In Italy, if we go to dinner at 7:30, we are the first ones in the room.
 When Nicolas stops chatting with his friends on Facebook to come to dinner at 7:00, he avoids telling them why since they all eat around 8:30 or 9:00.
 I confess: I like the Belgian way better.
 I like sleeping in, and I have yet to get used to the late supper-time.

 The other aspect of being in Belgium that continually astonished us was the drivers.
 They stopped for us as we crossed a street.
 I mean, we'd be in the middle of the block, waiting to dash across the street at a break in the traffic, and cars would stop to let us cross.
 The first few times we had to wonder aloud what they were doing.
 What the heck?
 Now that we're back in Italy, we're having to renew our traffic awareness.
-Remember kids, we're not in Brussels, we're on a medieval Italian street—cars can come zipping right in front of us at any moment.
+Remember kids, we're not in a major European capital, we're on a medieval cobblestone street—cars can come zipping right in front of us at any moment.

 In general, we found Belgians to be more precise than Italians.
 The shop windows with their handcrafted mushrooms and marzipan hedgehogs and glorious chocolate chestnuts artfully crafted were a clue to this devotion to details.
 The decor of buildings appeared thoughtful and tasteful, maximizing a feeling of coziness and luxury.
 This sort of precision was great for bathrooms—it was a relief to walk into any kind of bathroom and know that the flush mechanism might vary, but there would always be an actual toilet (rather than a hole in the floor, like in the kids' school), a clean seat, and copious amounts of toilet paper.
 We appreciated this devotion to detail less when it came to coffee.
 More on that later.